 Best Mountain Biking In Vermont

 Vermont is full of incredible mountain bike trail networks and downhill parks.
-With the combination of lodging, a downhill bike park, an onsite full service bike shop, and a stay and ride lodging packages, and a Village containing restaurants and shops, Stratton Mountain is the perfect basecamp to base your next bike trip out of.
+With the combination of lodging, a downhill bike park, an onsite full-service bike shop, and a stay and ride lodging packages, and a Village containing restaurants and shops, Stratton Mountain is the perfect basecamp to kick off your next bike trip.
 Let’s dive into the trails and a day at the Stratton Bike Park to kick off your Vermont mountain bike road trip.

 Stratton Park Tickets

 Park tickets are for all-day access to the bike park.
-Tickets can be purchased online in advance, or in-person on the day you plan on riding at the HUB, Stratton’s ticketing location next to the base of the Gondola.
+Tickets can be purchased online in advance, or in-person on the day you plan on riding at the Junior Mountain Sports School or The HUB, Stratton’s ticketing location next to the base of the Gondola.